Organisation of the Polish Nation – Polish League: Conflict with the far-right

-Despite being a nationalist party, the Organisation of the Polish Nation – Polish League represents the moderate right of the post-communist Poland.
-Because of this, the party has hostile relations with far-right parties such as the League of Polish Families (LPR).
+Despite being a nationalist party, the Organisation of the Polish Nation – Polish League represented the moderate right of the post-communist Poland.
+Because of this, the party had hostile relations with far-right parties such as the League of Polish Families (LPR).
 The ONP-LP faced numerous allegations and accusations from the far-right nationalist camp, such as the accusations of being a party controlled by Jews and Freemasons.
 In 2005, the ONP-LP condemned the League of Polish Families for the attacks and noted its association with antisemitic figures such as Jan Kobylański.
 In 2005, the party released a statement on League of Polish Families:

 The role of the LPR in the opposition is not fundamentally different from the ‘opposition’ in the parliament of People's Poland.
 LPR MPs dazzle their own electorate with patriotic slogans, while for a parliament dominated by post-communists, they are a convenient ‘opposition’, lending credence to the political pluralism of the post-communist state.
 The League of Polish Families deliberately harms the ONP-LP.
 For example, Maciej Giertych spread lies that the Polish League of 1887, as well as the founder of the Polish-Polish ONP-LP and its members, were Freemasons.
 Similar lies were spread by Mr Wrzodak in Chicago.
 On similar deceptions and lies the LPR won its electorate especially in southern Poland.
 Many compatriots at home and abroad cannot understand how honest Poles could promote this artificial political creation, which, together with others in parliament, discredits us Poles and exposes us to ridicule.